Oraclebun/ci-datacentric-project3/README.md

 ## Project Objectives
 Hiking is a favourite past time of mine.
 Hiking time represents a respite from work, time with nature and it is an activity that heals the mind, body and soul.
-Travelling globally to hike is not be possible now but it is still possible to hike locally and often, we may find gems along the way.
+Travelling globally to hike is not going to be possible for awhile due to the global pandemic but it is still possible to hike locally and often, we may find some undiscovered gems along the way.
 This project is my dedication to the love of hiking.
 It is to be a platform for the global community to share their experience be it in joy or in frustrations of their time spent during their hikes.

 ## Deployed Link
 The deployed website can be found [here](https://oraclebun-project3.herokuapp.com/)